-"The greatest problem with communication is the illusion that it has been accomplished" - George Bernard Shaw
+The greatest problem with communication is the illusion that it has been accomplished.
+George Bernard Shaw

-Delivering effective internal communications can be challenging enough.
+Delivering effective internal communications during uncertain times can be challenging enough.
 Now and again, the media report on the disaster stories that leak, picking over the details of how companies have failed to put effective communication plans in place.
 In this article, we will share 4 shocking real-life stories that show how companies have made major misjudgments with their internal communications decisions, as well as the measures that could have prevented these dreadful blunders.

 This is a well-known scandal that is still making the headlines today.
 The energy company Enron, one of largest companies in the U.S, went bankrupt due to fake holdings, off-the-books accounting and fraud.
 These irresponsible and dishonest tactics were not the only disasters that Enron faced.
 Not only were the leaders of Enron dishonest with their workforce, they also failed with their "lack of overall communication, coordination and monitoring of controls" as stated by the New York Times.
 Various reports such as this 'Explaining Enron' journal reveal that senior leaders failed to address a major issue - a lack of transparent communication between the management team and workforce.
 By not listening to their employees, ignoring problems and hiding the truth, Enron’s communication department were raising some major red flags.
 Read more about the story here.

 2. The 'Top Down' Memo

 In 2013, Yahoo CEO Marissa Mayer announced that the company would be banning employees from working remotely to increase collaboration and culture in the office environment.
 However, as working from home has become more popular for many reasons this announcement did cause some controversy, both internally and externally.
 The top down memo from senior management was greeted with a negative reaction as many employees disagreed with the decision and felt pressured to 'relocate or quit'.
 As suggested by many media sources, employees were not pleased with how the communication had been handled.
 The negative PR launched a discussion around the globe about the policies and moral debate about employees working from home.
 Read more about the story here.

 3. A Townhall Meeting Disaster

 In August 2013, AOL CEO Tim Armstrong announced that AOL would be reducing the visibility of ‘Patch’ websites from their local news and information platforms.
 The news was given over a conference call with over 1,000 employees to encourage staff to be onboard with the future plans but instead it had the reverse affect.
 The brash and insolent nature of the call took a further nose-dive when he fired the Creative Director during the meeting.
 He also stated that anyone that "is not onboard with the future plans and finds his talk funny should quit straight away".
-His insensitive tone and lack of respect for his colleagues and employees causes this meeting to have the opposite effect than was intended.
+His insensitive tone and lack of respect for his colleagues and employees causes this meeting to have the opposite effect than what was intended.
 Read the story here and listen to the recording.

 The fix: Armstrong’s approach to this meeting was viewed as being wholly unprofessional.
 Communicating this kind of decision would have been more effective if it had taken place via regional team meetings led by a supervisor or area manager.
-This approach would have enabled the decision to have been relevant to each area affected and would have allowed an opportunity for questions and a chance for management to clarify that employees understood why this decision had been made.
-Employees tend to ‘get onboard’ with a decision if they feel part of the process, so if you’re planning a major change, conduct a digital staff survey ahead of time to see how the management view lines up with your employees to better manage change communication.
+This approach would have enabled the decision to have been relevant to each area affected and would have allowed an opportunity for questions and a chance for management to clarify that employees understood why this decision had to be made.
+Employees tend to ‘get onboard’ with a decision if they feel part of the process, so if you’re planning a major change, conduct a digital staff survey or allow for feedback ahead of time to see how the management view lines up with your employees to better manage change communication.
 This could have greatly reduced the odds of "career-ending blowups" and made it easy to raise any company issues more easily, in a pragmatic and rational way.

 4. Using the right communication channel